-The HcLLNP Pre Submission Plan contains policies which will control the development of this site:
+The HCLLNP Pre Submission Plan contains policies which will control the development of this site:

-- o Policy HLL2: Housing Development.
-This will set out key development principles for the site/s to guide future planning applications - Policy HLL3: Climate change Mitigation New Buildings.
-This will require new 0 development to be 'zero carbon ready by design' - 0 Policy HLL4: High Quality Design.
-This will require new development to be visually attractive and have full regard to the distinctive character of the Parish - Policy HLL7: Walking, Cycling and Equestrian Routes.
+- Policy HLL2: Housing Development.
+This will set out key development principles for the site/s to guide future planning applications - o Policy HLL3: Climate change Mitigation New Buildings.
+This will require new development to be 'zero carbon ready by design' - o Policy HLL4: High Quality Design.
+This will require new development to be visually attractive and have full regard to the distinctive character of the Parish - PolicyHLL7: Walking, Cycling and Equestrian Routes.
 High Quality Design.
-This will 0 require new development to enhance access by connecting with existing or proposed routes and optimise use through appropriate design and landscaping. - Policy HLL8: Green and Blue Infrastructure.
-This will require proposals within or 0 adjoining the Network to deliver a net gain in biodiversity assets, through their layout, landscaping and public open space provisions.
+This will require new development to enhance access by connecting with existing or proposed routes and optimise use through appropriate design and landscaping. - o Policy HLL8: Green and Blue Infrastructure.
+This will require proposals within or adjoining the Network to deliver a net gain in biodiversity assets, through their layout, landscaping and public open space provisions.